 5. Do you want your romantic interest to work as soon as they enter the United States?

 If you want your romantic interest to work as soon as they enter the United States then you should really consider the marriage visa.

 If your romantic interest enters on a fiancé visa there will be a longer period of time to wait before they are authorized to work.

 When someone enters the US after being petitioned as a spouse they enter the United States as a lawful permanent resident and only need to obtain a social security number to work.
-A fiancé has to enter the US get married and then file for work authorization.
-Approval of the work authorization by USCIS will take approximately three months.
+This can be done very quickly.

 6. How many times have you met your romantic interest?

 You want to show the consular officer who will be adjudicating your case that you have a serious and committed relationship.
 This is hard to do if you have only met your fiance once (with a brief visit).
 If this is your situation then you may wish to return and visit (make sure you talk to an immigration attorney before you spend the money to book your trip to make sure this needs to be done) your romantic interest again (in order to more clearly establish the relationship) or marry your romantic interest if you wish to pursue the marriage visa .
 Make sure you get pictures together and gather other evidence that will establish in the eyes of USCIS that you have met in person.
 This is done on a case-by-case basis.
 You should speak to a qualified immigration attorney about this issue prior to proceeding with your case.

 Remember, in order to successfully apply for a K-1 fiance visa petition, you must have met your fiance, in person (not over skype) within the past 2 years.
 Thus, if it has been more than two years since you last saw your fiance (childhood girlfriend etc.) then you will need to meet with your romantic interest before you can apply for the K-1 fiance visa.

 7. Which process is the quickest to make your romantic interest a lawful permanent resident?